Synternet/syntropy-devops-integrations/elasticsearch-kibana-fluentd-mixed-1/README.md

 ![duckdns](images/duckdns.jpg)

-Create a subdomain, for example `syntropylog3` and update your current IP using your `kibana-nginx` VM's public IP address.
+Create a subdomain, for example `syntropylog3` (yours will need to be unique, ie different to this) and update your current IP using your `kibana-nginx` VM's public IP address.
 Next, add your subdomain to the `secrets.yaml` file.

 ```
 duck_dns_domain: "syntropylog3.duckdns.org"